 Where it is appropriate to its investment objective and policies, a Sub-Fund ("Investing Sub-Fund") may also invest in other Sub-Funds of the Company ("Receiving Sub-Fund") subject to the requirements of the Central Bank.
 The Investing Sub-Fund may only invest in a Receiving Sub-Fund if the Receiving Sub-Fund does not itself hold Shares in any other Sub-Fund of this Fund.
-The rate of the annual management fee which Shareholders in the Investing Sub-Fund are charged in respect of that portion of the Investing Sub-Fund's assets invested in Receiving Sub-Fund(s) (whether such fee is paid directly at Investing Sub-Fund level, indirectly at the level of the Receiving Sub-Fund(s) or a combination of both) shall not exceed the rate of the maximum annual management fee which Shareholders in the Investing Sub-Fund may be charged in respect of the balance of the Investing Sub-Fund's assets, such that there shall be no double charging of the annual management fee of the Manager or Investment Manager to the Investing Sub-Fund(s).
+The rate of the annual management fee which Shareholders in the Investing Sub-Fund are charged in respect of that portion of the Investing Sub-Fund's assets invested in Receiving Sub-Fund(s) (whether such fee is paid directly at Investing Sub-Fund level, indirectly at the level of the Receiving Sub-Fund(s) or a combination of both) shall not exceed the rate of the maximum annual management fee which Shareholders in the Investing Sub-Fund may be charged in respect of the balance of the Investing Sub-Fund's assets, such that there shall be no double charging of the annual management fee of the Manager or Investment Manager to the Investing Sub-Fund sa a result of its investments in the Receiving Sub-Fund(s).